Skip to main content

 Judged Events

-Dance: Students present and perform a dance that is meaningful and representative of the culture of the people(s) who speak the target language.
-This performance should last between 4 and 5 minutes.
-Students introduce the performance to the audience, so the audience understands the significance of the dance performance for the target culture.
+Dance: Students may dance on their own or as a group.
+Students present and perform a dance that is meaningful and representative of the culture of the people(s) who speak the target language.
+This performance should last between 3 and 4 minutes.
+Additionally, students introduce to the audience the cultural significance of the performance.
 The dance will be assessed in terms of cultural significance, presentation, interpretation, and execution.

+Poetry Recitation: Students can perform a poem on their own or as a group.
+The poem is meaningful and representative of the culture(s) of the people(s) who speak the target language.
+The poem should be at least 12 lines for individuals or at least 6 lines per student for a group.
+Additionally, students introduce to the audience the cultural significance of the poem.
+The poem will be assessed in terms of cultural significance, presentation, interpretation, execution, and clarity.

-Singing: Students can sing on their own or as a group.
-They can sing a cappella or with an accompaniment.
-The song that is performed is meaningful and representative of the culture of the people(s) who speak the target language.
-This performance should last between 4 and 5 minutes.
-Students also introduce the performance to the audience, so the audience understands the significance of the musical performance for people in the target culture.
+Singing: Students may sing on their own or as a group.
+They may sing a cappella or with accompaniment.
+The song that is performed should represent the culture of the people(s) who speak the target language.
+This performance should last between 3 and 4 minutes.
+Additionally, students introduce to the audience the cultural significance of the performance.
 The song will be assessed in terms of cultural significance, presentation, interpretation, and execution.
+Judges receive a copy of the song.

-Singing Creation: Students can sing on their own or as a group a song that they have created themselves.
+Song Creation: Students can sing on their own or as a group a song that they have created themselves.
 They can sing a cappella or with an accompaniment.
 The song that is performed is congruent with the culture(s) of the target language.
-This performance should last between 4 and 5 minutes.
-Students introduce the performance to the audience, so the audience understands the significance of the musical performance for those who speak the target language or for the students’ own language learning trajectory and discovery.
+This performance should last between 3 and 4 minutes.
+Additionally, students introduce to the audience the cultural significance of the performance.
+The song will be assessed in terms of cultural significance, presentation, interpretation, creativity, and execution.
 Judges receive a copy of the song.
-The song will be assessed in terms of cultural significance, creativity, length and difficulty, interpretation, and execution.

-Poetry Recitation: Students can perform a poem on their own or as a group.
-The poem is meaningful and representative of the culture(s) of the people(s) who speak the target language.
-This performance should last between 4 and 5 minutes.
-Students also introduce the performance to the audience, so the audience understands the significance of the poem for the target culture.
-The poem will be assessed in terms of cultural significance, presentation, interpretation, execution, and length and difficulty of the poem.

-Register for the Language Fair
+Register for the Language Celebration [COMING SOON]

-Students are invited to explore the foreign language programs at UNO (Spanish, Spanish for Health Sciences, French, German, and Japanese), connect with faculty and current students, and demonstrate their skills in language and cultural knowledge in various interactive events.
+Students are invited to explore the foreign language programs at UNO (Spanish, Spanish for Health Sciences, French, German, Italian, and Japanese), connect with faculty and current students, and demonstrate their skills in language and cultural knowledge in various interactive events.

 Frequently Asked Questions